dvd42/Bex/README.md

 ### Logging

-We provide a basic logger to log results and image samples it is activated by default, you can deactivate by setting it to `None`:
+We provide a basic logger to log results and image samples; it is activated by default, you can deactivate it by setting it to `None`:

 ```python
 bn = bex.Benchmark(n_corr=6, corr_level=0.95, logger=None)